Culpable/embeddings/src/app/embeddings-description.md

 ### Who They Are

-Embeddings is a leading consulting firm focused on delivering Generative AI solutions tailored to enterprise needs.
-With a team of experts combining deep technical knowledge and a passion for innovation, Embeddings helps businesses unlock unprecedented efficiency and productivity gains.
-Working within ASX20 companies helping them scale their AI initiatives, the team has a proven track record of success.
+Embeddings is a hands-on consulting firm that specialises in the practical implementation of Generative AI solutions in enterprise environments.
+Unlike consultancies that focus on strategy decks and demos, Embeddings delivers working solutions that create real business value.
+With a team that combines deep technical expertise and production deployment experience, they handle the complex challenges of integrating AI into existing business processes and systems.

 ### Mission

-The mission of Embeddings is straightforward: **To help Australian businesses 10x their productivity by embedding Generative AI into their business processes**.
-By empowering organisations with AI, they enable them to **do less and achieve more**.
+The mission of Embeddings is clear: **To help Australian businesses 10x their productivity by successfully implementing and embedding Generative AI into their business processes**.
+They focus on bridging the gap between AI's potential and practical business outcomes through robust, production-ready solutions.

 ## Services Offered